bullhorn/rest-api-docs/source/includes/entityref/paybill/_joborderratecardversion.md

 # Pay and Bill - JobOrderRateCardVersion

-Represents a job order rate card version.
+Represents a version entity for the JobOrderRateCard effective-dated entity.

 CRUD Access - CREATE, READ, UPDATE, DELETE.